 The council has conducted its annual review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of council officers who have responsibility for the development and maintenance of governance environment, the annual report of internal audit, and also by comments made by the external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by

-The review is informed through assurance work completed during the year and up until the point in time at which this Annual Governance Statement is approved.
+- the work of council officers who have responsibility for the development and maintenance of governance environment - the annual report of internal audit, and - comments made by the external auditors and other review agencies and inspectorates - assurance work completed during the year and up until the point that this Annual Governance Statement is approved.